Nivalyx/osu-wiki/wiki/Mascots/id.md

 ![Ryuuta](img/Ryuuta.png "Ryuuta")

 > Ryuuta merupakan pemimpin regu pemandu sorak yang sarat akan emosi.
-Dia memiliki jiwa yang tulus dan gemar membantu orang-orang di sekitarnya yang mengalami kesulitan dengan menyemangati dan mendukung mereka!
+Dia memiliki jiwa yang tulus dan gemar membantu orang-orang di sekitarnya yang mengalami kesulitan dengan bersorak dan berjuang untuk mereka!

 一本木龍太 (Ryūta Ippongi) was the osu!catch chibi-fruit catcher that had joined in 2008, but was replaced by [Yuzu](#yuzu) in 2014.
 He was created by [iNiS Corporation](https://en.wikipedia.org/wiki/INiS) and was once part of the old website.
 He also appeared in [Yandere Simulator](https://yanderesimulator.com) as an NPC.